-- Internal regulations and training to ensure the integrity of the professionals and the availability of a Code of Conduct and a Whistleblowing Channel. - Requirement for suppliers and subcontractors to comply with environmental, human rights and health and safety requirements. - Due Diligence Processes in matters of integrity to warn of risks regarding corruption, money laundering, terrorist financing, human rights violations or environmental violations. - Integrity Due Diligence processes to warn of risks related to corruption, money laundering, terrorist financing, human rights violations or environmental breaches, terrorist financing, human rights violations or environmental breaches. - Risks derived from the quality of execution.
+- Internal regulations and training to ensure the integrity of the professionals and the availability of a Code of Conduct and a Whistleblower Channel. - Requirement for suppliers and subcontractors to comply with environmental, human rights and health and safety requirements. - Due Diligence processes in matters of integrity to warn of risks in matters of corruption, money laundering, financing of terrorism, violation of human rights or environmental violations. - Risks derived from the quality of execution.

-Quality of execution ensures not only closing the project without incident, but also obtaining projects of a similar nature or from the same client in the future.
+Quality of execution ensures not only closing the project without incident but also obtaining projects of a similar nature or from the same client in the future.